TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Unraid.md

 !!! tip "Create a custom docker network"
     Why would you want a custom docker network?

-    So that the container apps can talk to each other it will also allow you to use the hostname to refer to each other which is the container name rather than using IP addresses.
+    A major benefit of having your Docker containers on the same custom Docker network is that they will be able to communicate with other using their container names, rather than having to use IP addresses.

     Unraid doesn't create a custom docker network by default, you need to create one yourself.